 By Ryan Dube

 Just across the road from Henry's house was an old abandoned home.
 The house had a menacing feel, with half of the windows cracked and broken from both age and vandalism.
 The front porch was broken and slanted, and the door itself hung loosely from its hinges, partially opened to reveal a tiny slice of the unimaginable darkness inside.
 Although it was an eyesore and a menacing building to look at, both Judy and Henry had grown accustomed to it.
-They'd learned to avoid it, both because their parents warned them to, and because going inside the building was an idea that neither of them were willing to entertain.
+They'd learned to avoid it, both because their parents warned them to, and because going inside the building was an idea that neither of them was willing to entertain.

 One particular evening, just as dusk was approaching, Judy and Henry stood on opposite sides of the road.
-They were having a baseball throwing competition tossing the baseball as high in the air as possible, and the other person had to catch it.
+They were having a baseball throwing competition, tossing the baseball as high in the air as possible, and the other person had to catch it.
 If they couldn't catch the ball before it hit the street, the thrower scored a point.

 Judy was a better catcher than Henry, so she'd easily racked up seven points to his four.
 Frustrated and determined to make her miss the next throw, Henry wound up his arm and started to launch the ball.
 In the middle of his throw, he stepped forward and his foot caught a rock on the pavement.
-He stumbled as he launched the baseball far up into the twilight sky, but instead of shooting straight up, it sailed horizontally across the road, over the weed-strewn front yard, and directly through the glass of a second story window in the old abandoned home.
+He stumbled as he launched the baseball far up into the twilight sky, but instead of shooting straight up, it sailed horizontally across the road, over the weed-strewn front yard, and directly through the glass of a second-story window in the old, abandoned home.

 Judy turned around and faced Henry with a look of horror.
 "Oh no, what are we gonna do?"
 She covered her mouth with her glove, and her eyes were wide with panic.
-Henry stood with his hands hanging by his sides as he stared up at the gaping hole in the second story window.
+Henry stood with his hands hanging by his sides as he stared up at the gaping hole in the second-story window.
 He opened his mouth in disbelief.